• Home

 For the Lord your God is bringing you into a good land, a land of brooks of water, of fountains and springs, that flow out of valleys and hills; a land of wheat and barley, of vines and fig trees and pomegranates, a land of olive oil and honey; a land in which you will eat bread without scarcity, in which you will lack nothing; a land whose stones are iron and out of whose hills you can dig copper.”
 (Deut.
 8:7–9)

 These words—spoken to the people of Israel—were only informative and descriptive.
 Only after many years did they become substantial, but only for those who obeyed.
-In this specific case the golf between the description and the substance was a matter of spacial distance.
-But the one I referred hitherto, namely, the golf between the Bible as a description and the object being described is a matter of moral distance, and at times, a matter of degree in the realm of consecration.
-Ultimately the question is: Am I in the real Land or only in touch with its description?
+In this specific case the gap between the description and the substance was a matter of spatial distance.
+But the one I referred hitherto, namely, the gap between the Bible as a description and the object being described is a matter of moral distance, and at times, a matter of degree in the realm of consecration.
+Ultimately, the question is: Am I in the real Land or only in touch with its description?

 God’s Land